Dungeons-of-Kathallion/Bane-Of-Wargs/.github/pull_request_template.md

 {{Describe how you tested these changes.
 Ensure that new issues aren't introduced.}}
 {{If this is a new feature, have you added any automated tests using the unit or integration testing framework?}}

+## Testing Method
+{{Provide detailed and concise method that the reviewers can use to test your changes.}}

 ## Save File
 This save file can be used to test these changes:
 {{Attach a save file that allows people to easily test your added mission content or see your new in-game art.}}